storj/docs/code/Git.md

 bb343d902 satellite/satellitedb: don't remove offline nodes from containment
 ```

-These subject lines are also useful for creating change logs in https://github.com/storj/storj/releases and help undertand which commits can be omitted from the release.
+These subject lines are also useful for creating change logs in https://github.com/storj/storj/releases and help understand which commits can be omitted from the release.

 ## Body